jpierel14/sntd/docs/source/examples/plot_fitting.rst

 There are 3 methods built into SNTD to measure time delays (parallel, series, color).
 They are accessed by the same
-function: ~sntd.fit_data .
+function: :py:func:`~sntd.fitting.fit_data` .
-Here ``myMISN`` was generated in the [simulation example](https://sntd.readthedocs.io/en/latest/examples/plot_sim.html#simulating-supernovae) of the documentation, using the ~sntd.createMultiplyImagedSN function.
+Here ``myMISN`` was generated in the :ref:`examples/plot_sim:Simulating Supernovae` part of the documentation, using the :py:func:`~sntd.simulation.createMultiplyImagedSN` function.
 The true delay for all of these fits is 50 days.
+You can batch process using any or all of these methods as well (see :ref:`examples:Batch Processing Time Delay Measurements`)

 **Parallel:**